ksooooza/Python-Command-Line-Project/README.md

 # Python-Command-Line-Project

 This project is an API built using Python and SQL.
-You can view all contacts and add a new contact all from the CLI!
+You can view all contacts, add a new contact, and get a contact by name all from the CLI!

 ---